 Every year on 5 June, people across the globe gather to celebrate World Environment Day.
 Established to raise environmental awareness, World Environmental Day is a great opportunity for families and individuals to spend some time focusing on how they can lead greener lives.
 Everyone needs to work together for a cleaner world.

-Here at Persil, we know we also have a responsibility to care for the environment, which is why we've committed to a Sustainable Living Plan – you can find out more details here.
+Here at Persil, we know we also have a responsibility to care for the environment, which is why we've committed to a Sustainable Living Plan.
 We've also got lots of eco-friendly ideas and activities to help your family lead greener lives.
-From energy saving tips, to recycling crafts for kids, we've got lots of interesting articles for you to check out, as well as our eco-friendly laundry products.
+From energy saving tips, to recycling crafts for kids, we've got lots of interesting articles for you to check out.

 We're always brainstorming new ideas – if you have any you'd like to contribute, let us know in the comments box below.